 - Caching

-- Redis is used to cache frequently accessed financial data to ensure quick load times, improving the app’s responsiveness for the end-users.
+- You use Redis to cache frequently accessed financial data to ensure quick load times, improving the app’s responsiveness for the end-users.

 - Testing